Introduction tutorial

 Below we show how to plot the decoding accuracies as function of time using the plot_standard_results_object which is useful when comparing decoding accuracies from different analyses.
 We also show how to plot the results when training the classifier at one time and testing the classifier at a second time (ie., a temporal-cross-training plot) using the plot_standard_results_TCT_object object, which is useful for testing where information is contained in a dynamic population code.

-Plot the decoding accuracy as a function of time
+Plot decoding accuracy

 To plot basic decoding results as a function of time, we will use the plot_standard_results_object.
 This object takes the decoding result files that were created by the standard_resample_CV object and plots them in a nice way.
 There are many properties that can be set for this object, so we recommend you read the documentation to see all the possibilities.
 Below we show how to plot the results we created above setting only a few of the possible parameters.